Eloy Jiménez Player Props: White Sox vs. Twins

 Twins Pitching Rankings

-- The Twins pitching staff ranks second in MLB with a collective 9.9 strikeouts per nine innings.
+- The 9.8 strikeouts per nine innings compiled by the Twins pitching staff ranks second in the league.

-- The Twins have the fourth-ranked team ERA among all MLB pitching staffs (3.43).
+- The Twins have the sixth-ranked team ERA among all league pitching staffs (3.53).

-- Varland (0-0) pitches for the Twins to make his second start of the season.
+- Lopez gets the start for the Twins, his seventh of the season.
+He is 2-2 with a 4.00 ERA and 46 strikeouts in 36 2/3 innings pitched.

-- His most recent appearance was on Friday, April 14 against the New York Yankees, when the righty threw six innings, surrendering three earned runs while allowing six hits.
+- The righty's most recent time out came on Friday against the Kansas City Royals, when he threw six innings, surrendering six earned runs while giving up eight hits.

 © 2023 Data Skrive.
 All rights reserved.